javagoza/I-Was-There/README.md

 to prevent the JWT from being replayed.The "jti" value is a case- sensitive string.

-## Connecting WaveShare 1.54inch e-Paper V2:
+## Connecting WaveShare 1.54inch e-Paper V2, SPI:

 |NOTES |AVNET KIT |Pin | |Mikro Bus |
 |------|----------|----|-|----------|